 The host institute for the postdoctoral appointment, must be a center of excellence in the applicant's field of research and located in a country different either from that where the PhD was awarded, or from where the first post-doc contract is being completed (in the case of a second post-doc).
-While the IAU Secretariat will administer the grant, the host institute should agree to offer basic research facilities, since the GF grant is intended to cover primarily travel, living expenses during research periods outside the host Institute, Conference attendance and specific research expenses during the post-doctoral appointment.
+While the IAU Secretariat will administer the grant, the host institute should agree to offer basic research facilities, since the GF grant is intended to cover primarily travel and living expenses during research periods outside the host Institute as well as conference attendance and specific research expenses during the post-doctoral appointment.
 The grant will be handed out directly to the selected appliacnt(s).
 Upon agreement between the host institute and the IAU General Secretary, a small part of the grant may also be used to complement the basic salary, on the condition that the host institute covers the salary overheads (social benefits, salary and income taxes, personal insurance, etc.) and all other similar legal obligations valid in the country where the host institute is located, so that the recipient should be able to use freely the full amount of the fellowship.

 The application procedure is available here.